tracy-o/learning-day/docs/architecture/layers.md

 Fragments match a whitelist of services (news, sport, etc), page types (stories, feeds, etc.) and ids (valid format and valid checksum of the id).
 Once matched and validated we can dynamically define which loop to call by building the loop name dynamically, eg: `/sport/story/abc123` points to the `sport_story` loop.

 A legacy match is more complex as routes are not very uniform.
-This will require a list of custom route matchers and an explicit pointer to the corresponding Loop.
+This will require a list of custom route matchers and an explicit pointer to the corresponding RouteState.

 ```
 /mundo                       => :ws_mundo_frontpage